lily-sf888/zumba-app/README.md

 ##Overview

-Our app let's the user view zumba exercise videos pulled from the youTube API.
+Our app lets the user view zumba exercise videos pulled from the youTube API.
-Users can view different videos and rate them from one to five stars.
+Users can view videos and rate them from one to five stars.
 Videos that are rated four stars and above get saved in the Favorites page.

 ##Use Case